"Correctional Officers tell nurses to call for ambulances, nurses ignore them” - COVID-19 Stories from CDCR's CA Medical Facility | Davis Vanguard

 “Staff are not stepping up to help to clean, and the few incarcerated who are well enough to clean are not being given adequate cleaning supplies,” Olivia says.

 Further, since many prison workers are out sick, the laundry service has halted.
-Those who experience diarrhea as a symptom of COVID-19, “have soiled themselves and do not have access to clean clothes,” she says.
-“Each person is only being given one roll of toilet paper per week, which is not enough for people who are experiencing severe diarrhea.”
+Those who experience diarrhea as a symptom of COVID-19, have soiled themselves and do not have access to clean clothes.
+“Each person is only being given one roll of toilet paper per week, which is not nearly enough for people who are experiencing severe diarrhea.”

 Regarding the lack of medical attention, Olivia describes how nurses are refusing to go bed to bed to check on people in D-dorm, and instead yell for everyone to line up in the middle to have their vitals taken.
 “They expect sick and bedridden people to line up in the middle of the dorm.”
 As a result, those who are too sick and unable to move, miss the checkup entirely and are neglected when their conditions become life-threatening.